Agent efficiency, automation, and operational insights

 It’s no secret that mobile usage outpaces desktop usage; it was that way before the pandemic, and it’s remained that way since.
 In fact, mobile users account for more than half of web traffic, page views, video views, social media consumption, and just about everything else.
 What is surprising is that even as people stayed home during the pandemic, mobile usage still increased.
 In fact, mobile users’ share of web traffic increased by more than 10% in 2021 alone — that’s an enormous jump during a year when a lot of people were still socially distancing.
 The rise of 5G is only going to accelerate this trend.
 What’s more, mobile interaction is typically cheaper and more efficient than desktop interaction: phone-based costs per click are 24% lower than desktop and have a 40% higher click-through rate.

 Likewise, 57% of customers feel that a brand’s website appearance is important, and they don’t recommend businesses who have poorly designed sites.
-That represents a lot of missed opportunities and even churn if your mobile experience isn’t up to standards.
+That represents a lot of missed opportunities and even churn if your mobile experience isn’t up to standards, especially without an optimized checkout process.
 Customers want mobile navigation to mirror desktop navigation and be quick, intuitive, and inclusive of options like web support.
 In other words, brands need to optimize their mobile experience to provide the best customer journey possible.

 If you’re interested in learning more about the latest trends in digital commerce, check out our whitepaper, Navigating the Rise of Digital Commerce.